google/vk-layer-for-rust/README.md

 - [x] Set up `Android.bp` to build in an Android tree.
   - [ ] Upgrade ash in aosp, and remove vulkano, so that we can build from aosp/master.
 - [x] Auto-generate the binding from [`vk_layer.h`](https://github.com/KhronosGroup/Vulkan-Headers/blob/9e61870ecbd32514113b467e0a0c46f60ed222c7/include/vulkan/vk_layer.h).
-  - [ ] C `union` has different underlying representation on Windows and Linux.
-Add platform specific module for relevant types.
 - [x] Auto-generate the `global_simple_intercept.rs` from `vk.xml`.
 - [x] Auto-generate the `layer_trait.rs` file from `vk.xml`.
 - [x] Use a attribute macro to track which function is implemented in the `LayerTrait`, and don't inject all other functions for performance.